endormi/awesome-dj/README.md

 ## Building web applications ⛏

 Django's primary goal is to ease the creation of complex, database-driven websites.
-The framework emphasizes reusability and `"pluggability"` of components, less code, low coupling, rapid development, and the principle of don't repeat yourself.
+The framework emphasizes `"reusability"` and `"pluggability"` of components, less code, low coupling, rapid development, and the principle of don't repeat yourself.
 Python is used throughout, even for settings files and data models.
 Django also provides an optional administrative create, read, update and delete interface that is generated dynamically through introspection and configured via admin models.

 Django has adopted Python’s `“batteries included”` approach — the framework has everything necessary to develop a fully fledged application out of the box.